dntoll/PeerReview/README.md

 8. Svenska
  * Bundle all text in one course folder.

 * Fix model/TestPlan regarding PDF
+* Date and time when Swedish!